Wayne Holloway-Smith interviews & reviews & books of the year

 Robert Elms, BBC Radio London, Saturday 15 February 2020, 10am-1pm

 Wayne Holloway-Smith was interviewed for a fourth time on the Robert Elms show on 15 February.
 He is ‘Poet in Residence’ for the show.
 (He was interviewed again on 5 September 2020 and 2 January 2021, but those programmes are no longer available online.
 His interview on 20 March 2021 is above.)

 Wayne was on the show to talk about Valentine’s Day, love poetry, writing, spectacles and much else besides.
 Wayne read a new love poem that has given the title to his next book, but is not included in it: ‘Love Minus Love’.
-Wayne’s second collection Love Minus Love will be published by Bloodaxe in 2020.
+Wayne’s second collection Love Minus Love was by Bloodaxe in 2020.

 The full 22-minute interview is no longer available to listen to online, but a clip of Wayne reading the poem, illustrated with a photo of him in ‘spectacular’ new spectacles, remains available to listen to.